 Remember the exercise you just did?
 If any of your projects or clients are below your floor billing rate, those are clients or projects that, if ongoing, you either need to raise your rates on, or consider parting ways.

 The ceiling is where you make the big money, but it’s much harder to judge, much harder to assess without a lot of experience.

-The ceiling is based on how much your work is worth to your client.
+Your ceiling rate is based on how much your work is worth to your client.

 It’s reasonable, therefore, to ask for a percentage of that ticket fee as your pay.
 How much should you ask for?
 Some conferences are offering up to 50% of the ticket price as a commission in their affiliate program, so it’s reasonable to ask for that as your fee outright or in an affiliate program if you’ve got a great audience/community.

 Think about the contrast between floor and ceiling in this example.
 If you charged your floor rate of $94.20/hour, even if you billed for an entire day (8 hours) for the conference, you’d only make $753 at your floor billing rate.
 If you got 50% of ticket under your affiliate program (assuming 50 seats at $495/seat), you’d get $12,375.
 That’s a gigantic difference, and it’s why you must find your ceiling as quickly as possible.